 The generalized objectives of XAI manifest differently for various stakeholder groups.
 For instance, AI Developers focus on improving the algorithm's performance as well as on debugging and verification in order to pursue a structured engineering approach based on cause analysis instead of trial and error (Hohman et al., 2019).
-As such systems are increasingly used in critical situations, and depending on corresponding legislative circumstances, it may need certification.
-In consequence, there are AI Regulators, who need explanations in order to being able to test and certify the system.
+As such systems are

 In an organizational context, there are "AI Managers" who, for example, need explanations to supervise and control the algorithm, its usage and assure its compliance.
-Those who apply a given system, called "AI Users", are rather interested in explainability features to understand and compare the artifact's reasoning with his or her own reasoning, in order to analyze its validity and reliability, or to determine influential factors for a specific prediction (e.g., doctors).
-Eventually, so we argue, there are Individuals affected by AI-based decisions (e.g., patients) caused by AI users or even by autonomous ruling, who may have an interest in explainability to evaluate the fairness of a given AI-based decision.
+Those who apply a given system, called "AI Users", are rather interested in explainability features to understand and compare the artefact's reasoning with his or her own reasoning, in order to analyze its validity and reliability, or to determine influential factors for a specific prediction (e.g. doctors).
+Eventually, so we argue, there are Individuals affected by AI-based decisions (e.g. patients) caused by AI users or even by autonomous ruling, who may have an interest in explainability to evaluate the fairness of a given AI-based decision.
 The following Figure 3 provides an overview of potential stakeholder groups and their exemplary interests in explainability of AI.